1 Introduction

 • reacts to violations in a consistent manner.

-2.3 Area of application
+2.3 Scope of application

 The personal data processed by the ZEISS Group in physical and digital form is processed in compliance with the provisions of data protection law and the appropriate regulations.

-3 Objective
+3. Objective

 By upholding the data protection laws and the applicable provisions, the ZEISS Group pursues the goal of maintaining and expanding the existing trust-based relationships with its customers, suppliers, service providers and employees.
 The ZEISS Group recognizes that data protection is highly significant for its business activity and operates a Data Protection Management System (DPMS) in line with these public data protection guidelines.

-4 Basic principles of data protection
+4. The principles of data protection

 Data protection is a matter of course in dealing with personal data for the ZEISS Group and is therefore taken into account in all business processes and is fundamentally based on the requirements of the EU General Data Protection Regulation (GDPR).
-The respective relevant national regulations and legislation supplement these basic requirements and are also upheld by the ZEISS Group.
+The relevant national regulations and legislation supplement these basic requirements and are also observed by the ZEISS Group.

-4.1 Lawfulness of processing
+4.1 Legality of processing

 Individuals whose personal data is processed by the ZEISS Group in line with the GDPR can rest assured that the ZEISS Group only collects, saves, uses and deletes their data in accordance with the GDPR and the other relevant legal provisions.